 Communicating Re-Entry Plans and Processes

-Employees shouldn’t be guessing when it comes to what office re-entry will look like – leaders should be over-communicating with their people, whether there have been recent updates to their plan or not.
+Employees shouldn’t be guessing when it comes to what office re-entry will look like – leaders should be over-communicating with their people.
 Employees who regularly receive updates from their companies are more likely to have positive views of their employer, with 55% more likely to be proud to work for their companies and 43% more likely to look forward to going back to the office.
 While much of this communication may be coming from executives and Human Resources, managers play an important role in ensuring policies are understood and addressing concerns.
 They should work to create an open dialogue with their team regarding the company’s re-entry, allowing employees to ask questions and express concerns openly, both before and during re-entry.
 A few tips on improving re-entry communication and addressing concerns include:

 - Communicate re-entry plans via multiple channels, including written communication such as email and face-to-face through video conference, during team meetings and one-on-one with direct reports.
 This allows employees to digest the plans and ask questions, accounting for employees of various communication styles.